 For Judith Nanyangwe from Kanakantapa village, chickens are also a business, as she earns an income from both the sale of chickens and from selling eggs, for which she receives 120 Zambian Kwacha (€5.30) per tray.

-Poultry breeders being supported by the project each receive four chicks, while each group taking part were given 200 start-up chickens to support their poultry rearing.
-The project also assisted with other resources including feed and vaccines, and provide training in care, management, feed and business skills.
+Poultry breeders being supported by the project each receive four chicks, while each groups taking part were given 200 start-up chickens to support their poultry rearing.
+The project also assisted with other resources including feed and vaccines, and providing training in care, management, feed and business skills.

 “The project has really helped people,” says Tobias Mzonbola, a poultry farmer in Ndombwi, who says his income has increased and he’s using the profits he makes to send his children to school.
 “I received broiler and village chickens, and was trained in how to provide my birds with better housing and an improved diet that included use of soya.”